Huzar v Jet2.com: History of the case

-On 20 December 2012 Mr Huzar commenced proceedings himself via the County Court Bulk Centre.
+On 20 December 2012 Mr Huzar commenced proceedings himself via the County Court Business Centre.
 Jet2.com instructed a firm of solicitors to act on its behalf and filed a defence citing extraordinary circumstances, specifically a left engine fuel valve problem which came to light during the previous flight.
 After troubleshooting it became apparent this was a wiring defect.

 On 10 June 2013 the matter was listed for a small claims hearing at Stockport County Court before Deputy District Judge Dignan.
 Mr Huzar acted as a litigant in person with Jet2.com represented by commercial law barristers.

 As part of his judgment Deputy Dignan commented :"I accept it could be argued that a fault with the engine wiring is not an event which is not inherent in the normal exercise of the air carrier's activities because the engine is part and parcel of the aeroplane, but the crux is, it goes on to say, "and are beyond its actual control".

 "A gloss has been put on that by the case presented by Miss McCrea (sic) in her skeleton argument, Wallentin-Hermann v Alitalia, and clearly that case has provided a basis for being able to argue that if there is a defect which could not have been revealed during ordinary flight maintenance and of itself is so exceptional that it could not have been detected in advance through maintenance and examination, and I am prepared to find that that sort of fault is beyond the control of the carrier, and therefore the exception to the regulations does apply in this case."

 Deputy Dignan found in favour for Jet2.com and dismissed the claim.
 Mr Huzar then approached a firm of solicitors in the immediate aftermath of the hearing, which agreed to appeal on his behalf.

 On 27 June 2013 the appeal was filed at court on the grounds there had been a mistake as to the Application of the Law and undue prejudice to the claimant.
 The application relied on the case of Friederike Wallentin-Hermann v Alitalia-Linee Aeree Italiane SpA.
 Mr Huzar argued that this was a two part test – that Jet2.com must show the defect was not inherent and that the defect was beyond its actual control.
 If one part of the test failed, compensation must be awarded.

 On 14 August 2013, permission to appeal was granted and the matter was listed for hearing before Judge Platts at Manchester County Court on 8 October 2013, with a time estimate of one day.
 This time both sides were represented by barristers.

 Jet2.com argued that in effect the test in Wallentin is actually one test, and that the court can effectively ask 'was the event beyond the control of the air carrier?'.